Transfer Work Approval for Currently Enrolled Students

 All coursework taken at another institution and intended for transfer to Richmond should have advance approval.

 Upon completion of coursework, it is the student's responsibility to request that an official transcript from the transfer institution be issued to the University of Richmond at the address above.
 No transfer credit shall be formally accepted or recorded until the University of Richmond Office of the University Registrar has received an official transcript directly from the records office of the institution offering the coursework.
+Earned units will be granted within three weeks of receipt of the official transcript for approved work completed with a grade or equivalent of C (2.0) or better.

 Credit in transfer may be accepted only for courses that are comparable to courses offered in our curriculum.
 Department chairs will review courses for potential elective and major credit; an instructor within the department may be assigned to review the course for potential field of study/general education credit.
 If an exact match for the course you wish to take is not offered at the University of Richmond, the course may be approved as an elective with the number 999 or 901-904, with the last number indicating course level.